 Burgers and Hip Hop swiftly swooped in and managed to fill some of the gaps that were left on the original burger map.
 A couple of days after the original, this updated version appeared with a comprehensive plan of where to grab a burger.

 Another food-centric map is this love heart adorned Karte dedicated to Vietnamese and Thai restaurants.
 Definitely a necessity for those on the hunt for Berlin’s best bowl of Pho.

 Over December, An Amazing Earth Magazine made it easier for us to see where our nearest Glühwein would be coming from.
 They conveniently mapped out the festive period’s Christmas Markets.
-Anyone who fancies a trip to the Hamburg markets next year, can print out their Hamburg edition here.

 The Schlecky Silberstein blog created what they think is the last U Bahn map that you’ll ever need.
 Even though it’s fairly sparse, their map of Berlin dealers shows (in their opinion) all that you need to know to have a good time in the city.